 - 66% of customers switch businesses due to poor service (Accenture).

-- 40% of customers start purchasing from a competitor because they great for customer service reputation (Zendesk).
+- 40% of customers start purchasing from a competitor because they were great for customer service reputation (Zendesk).

 - 25% of customers switch businesses because they are tired of being put on hold (New Voice).